 Halloween used to be my favourite time of the year.
 It was the one holiday that didn’t involve buying copious amounts of gifts and seem to involve more fun than preparation.
 Well I can no longer say that this is the case.
-I have found that avoiding plastic at Halloween is impossible if you’re going to participate in the celebrations, particularly when you have children who don’t buy into the whole Zero Waste idea.
+I have found that avoiding plastic at Halloween is impossible if you’re going to participate in the celebrations.
+So avoiding it completely might be impossible but reducing your use of plastic at Halloween is not.
+Here are some ideas for sustainable costume and decorating ideas that you can enjoy.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;